rsanchezmo/jaxer/docs/usage.rst

 Inference
 ~~~~~~~~~

-An **agent class** has been created so you can load a trained model and use it by calling with a proper input.
+An **agent class** has been created so you can load a trained model and use it by providing the agent with a proper input.
 Agent
 can infer by using :code:`__call__` method:

 .. code-block:: python